EliasMontiel/css_project_one/README.md

 # css_project_one
-project one with Elias, Jeb, and Meghan
+project one with Elias, Jeb, Meghan, and Jude